fys4220/fys4220.github.io/fys4220-jbook/part-project/project_nios2.md

 #### Creating the UART IP
 In order to describe and package IP components for use in the Nios II system, you must create a Hardware Definition File (_hw.tcl) which will describe your component, its interfaces, and associated HDL files.
 This file will be used by the Platform Designer to identify and include the module in the IP catalog.
 The Platform designer tool provides a Component Editor GUI to help create a simple _hw.tcl file.
 A component can have any number of interfaces in any combination.
 Each interface represents a set of signals that you can connect within the Platform designer, or export outside of the system (e.g., our RX and TX ports).
-For this project and for uart.vhd component designed in {numref}`project-uart-controller`, the following interfaces will be used:
+For this project and for uart.vhd component designed in {ref}`project-uart-controller`, the following interfaces will be used:

 - a memory mapped interface to provide the Nios II CPU access to the components register space
     - Signals: *we*, *re*, *wdata*, *rdata*, *addr*